Mariners vs. Astros MLB Betting Odds, Trends & Prediction

-Logan Gilbert will oppose Framber Valdez in Saturday night’s pitching matchup at Minute Maid Park.
-With the Astros listed as a home favorite and the total sitting at 7.5 runs, what’s the best bet tonight from Houston?
+Bryce Miller will oppose Hunter Brown in Sunday afternoon’s pitching matchup at Minute Maid Park.
+With the Astros listed as a home favorite and the total sitting at 8.5 runs, what’s the best bet tonight from Houston?

 Game Matchup & Betting Odds